-Fillings treat tooth decay, preventing further damage and tooth loss, as well as the possibility of pain and infection.
-A filling seals a hole, or cavity, in the tooth.
+A filling seals a hole, or cavity, in a tooth.
+This helps treat tooth decay, preventing further damage and tooth loss, as well as the possibility of pain and infection.

 Having a cavity filled may cause some discomfort, but it should not cause pain.
 Anyone who experiences moderate or severe pain during or after the procedure should let their dentist know.

 Below, we describe the materials in fillings and give details about the procedure, including how much it costs and when to contact the dentist afterward.